jrnold/r4ds-exercise-solutions/docs/workflow-basics.md

 While it wouldn't have helped much in this case, the importance of distinguishing characters in code is reasons why fonts which clearly distinguish similar characters are preferred in programming.
-It is especially important to distinguish between two sets of similar looking charaters:
+It is especially important to distinguish between two sets of similar looking characters:

 -   the numeral zero (0), the Latin small letter O (o), and the Latin capital letter O (O),
 -   the numeral one (1), the Latin small letter I (i), the Latin capital letter I (I), and Latin small letter L (l).